sergibarroso/wireguard-vpn-setup/README.md

   systemctl restart ssh
   ```

-* Restart the sidedoor service to apply changes **(on the client box)**
+* Restart the Sidedoor service to apply changes **(on the client box)**

   ```shell
   systemctl restart sidedoor
   ```

-Now we can check sidedoor output to see if there are any errors by `systemctl status sidedoor`, but if not, we're ready to go and we should be able to login into WireGuard client box from WireGuard server network by running:
+Now we can check Sidedoor output to see if there are any errors by `systemctl status sidedoor`, but if not, we're ready to go and we should be able to login into WireGuard client box from WireGuard server network by running:

 ```shell
 ssh <USER>@<WIREGUARD_CLIENT_PUBLIC_DNS> -W localhost:<BIND_PORT_ON_WIREGUARD_SERVER> <USER>@<WIREGUARD_SERVER_LAN_IP>